spiffe/spire-tutorials/k8s/oidc-vault/README.md

    ```
    Note that here we see a key `Sealed` that tells us that Vault has not been unsealed yet, and a key `Unseal Progress` that says how many correct Unseal Keys we have entered.

-   Once we entered three different correct keys we have successfully unsealed Vault and the key `Seal` changes to `false`.
+   Once we entered three different correct keys we have successfully unsealed Vault and the key `Sealed` changes to `false`.

    ```console
    Sealed          false